-As shared on March 29, 2021, in response to the Commission's and the public's concerns about the scope of the initial Historic Resources Inventory, the recommendation for the adoption of the first Historic Resources Inventory was refined.
-The recommended Historic Resources Inventory is part of Exhibit 2 to Attachment 1.
-As a result of the refinement, the Historic Resources Inventory comprises 29 properties - seven of which have already been designated by the County of Santa Barbara or are listed in the National Register of Historic Places.
+Through the review process with the Planning Commission, the Historic Resources Inventory has been refined to comprise 29 properties - seven of which have already been designated by the County of Santa Barbara or are listed in the National Register of Historic Places.
 With this refinement, the initial Historic Resources Inventory focuses on the most representative properties of the time periods and/or architectural styles identified in the Context Statement.

-As shared before, some of the properties removed from the draft Historic Resources Inventory were not fully visible from the public right-of-way, so that a complete assessment of their character-defining features was not able to be made; others do not represent unique or excellent examples of their time period and some properties have been altered.
+Some of the properties that were removed from the draft Historic Resources Inventory were not fully visible from the public right-of-way, so that a complete assessment of their character-defining features was not able to be made; others do not represent unique or excellent examples of their time period and some properties have been altered.
 It should be noted that removal from the initial Historic Resources Inventory would not preclude a property from being added to the Inventory in the future.
-All information gathered in the field during the historic resources survey has been provided to City staff for reference.
-Further, the Inventory has been expanded to include the additional information that the Planning Commission requested.

-As shared in December 2020, it is proposed that the existing properties that were already listed in the National Register of Historic Places or the California Register of Historical Resources or were previously designated by the County of Santa Barbara as of January 1, 2021 be automatically designated as a City Landmark.
+It is proposed that the existing properties that were already listed in the National Register of Historic Places or the California Register of Historical Resources or were previously designated by the County of Santa Barbara as of January 1, 2021, be automatically designated as a City Landmark.
 These buildings are: